SHEETALDHARSHAN-A/plant-maintenance-intelligence/plant-maintenance-intelligence/docs/ARD.md

 ## 3. SQL — Corrected Feature Engineering
 Two major SQL design corrections secure the current architecture features:
-1. **Time-Based Window vs Row-Based**: I fixed the SQL logic from `ROWS BETWEEN 23 PRECEDING` to `RANGE BETWEEN INTERVAL '24' HOUR PRECEDING`.
-This appropriately handles missing time gaps in sensor data.
+1. fixed the SQL logic from `ROWS BETWEEN 23 PRECEDING` to `RANGE BETWEEN INTERVAL '24' HOUR PRECEDING`.
+This appropriately handles missing time gaps in sensor data...
 2. **Zero Data Leakage for Z-Scores**: I use static `baseline_stddev_*` columns from the registry table for z-score math instead of calculating live `STDDEV()` windows that would accidentally peek into the future across partition evaluations.